thegatesdev/thegates.dev/src/pages/about.md

 Hello!
 People usually call me Tim around here.
 Scarily generic, I know.

-I live in The Netherlands, where write code to earn a living, and for fun.
+I live in The Netherlands, where I write code to earn a living, and for fun.
 My other hobbies include creating art, playing Minecraft and Vintage Story, and making music.

 ### Trivia